chaochungkuo/GPM/docs/source/howto.rst

    gpm demultiplex --help

+Currently, there are the following methods available for demultiplexing:

+- bcl2fastq
+- cellranger_mkfastq
+- cellranger_atac_mkfastq
+- evercode_WT

 By defining the method for demultiplexing, the template scripts and files will be generated as well as the instructions.

 For example, if you want to run ``cellranger_mkfastq``, you can do:

 .. code-block:: shell